Fresh Ontario Strawberries

 Q: What happens to the plants after the strawberries have been picked for the season?

 A: The berry plants are mowed off just above ground level immediately after harvest.
 Weed killers may be applied.
 Fertilizer is often applied at this time which encourages healthy plants.
 At this time of year the plants are sending out new runners and therefore making new plants too.
 In order to keep the plants in rows, a roto-tiller is used to narrow up the rows and work up the soil in the row middles.

 Q: For how long will a planting of strawberries produce fruit?

 A: It is not uncommon to maintain a planting of strawberries for four or five years.
 As the planting ages, however, the berries get smaller and weeds become harder to contend with.
 On our farm we plan to keep a planting for two or three years.

-Our Pick Your Own strawberry fields are now open for 2017.
-Call our strawberry hotline 905-640-4568 for pre-recorded daily picking info.
+Our Pick Your Own strawberry fields are now closed for 2017.
+See you in June 2018 when you can call our strawberry hotline 905-640-4568 for pre-recorded daily picking info.

 Mon.-Sat.
 7:30 am to 5:00 pm

 10825 Ninth Line, Markham, ON L6B 1A8

 View Google Map